What Language Is Spoken in Belgium?

 German

-While not the main language in Belgium, German still has official status alongside Flemish Dutch and French.
-It is more closely aligned to the German spoken in Germany than either Flemish Dutch of the French spoken in Belgium are to their mother tongues.
+While German is not the primary language in Belgium, it holds official status alongside Dutch and French.
+The German spoken in Belgium is closely aligned with Standard German, similar to the German spoken in Germany.

 Why Does Belgium Have Three Official Languages?